noahehall/theBookOfNoah/0current/openapi.md

   - request body object
     - the message payload
-      - provides content for the resource
+      - provides content for the resource (e.g. when updating a record in a db)
     - *description, content*
-      - content describes the API request structure (in this context)
+      - content: required

   - responses object
     - list of http codes (i.e. response objects)